-In fact, bread is the equivalent to junk food for birds.
-Like humans would suffer from a diet of nothing but candy, too much bread can lead ducks to excessive weight and malnutrition as well as many other problems.
+Bread and similar products such as crackers, rolls, chips, crisps, donuts, crusts, cereal, and popcorn have little nutritional value for ducks, geese, swans, and other birds.
+Bread is the equivalent of junk food for birds.
+Just like humans would suffer from a diet of nothing but candy and sugar, too much bread can lead ducks to obesity, malnutrition, and many other problems.

-Why Bread is Bad for Ducks
+Why Is Bread Bad for Ducks and Geese?

-- Diseases: Feeding ducks bread can increase the spread of diseases in two ways.
+- Diseases: Feeding ducks bread can increase the spread of infections in two ways.
 First, a carbohydrate-rich diet leads to greater defecation, and bird feces easily harbor bacteria responsible for numerous diseases, including avian botulism.
 Second, moldy bread can cause aspergillosis, a fatal lung infection that can decimate entire duck and waterfowl flocks.

-- Grapes cut in half
+- Grapes (cut in half to prevent choking)

-- Cracked corn, barley, oats, birdseed or other grains
+- Barley, oats, birdseed, or other grains

 - Duck feed pellets available from farm supply stores